What is the minimum wage in Ireland? (2024)

 How is the minimum wage decided?

 The government sets the minimum wage rates, applying them to all employees.
 This includes those who work full-time, part-time, in a small start-up business and those completing essential training for their job.
-As of January 2024, the rates for national minimum wage:
+Currently, the rates for national minimum wage are as follows:

 Are you taxed if you earn minimum wage?